 How to Clean Your Box Fan

 When the summer heat ramps up, you know it's time to break out the air conditioners, fans, and sweet iced tea.
-Are you ready for the heat?
-It's always a good idea to make sure your air conditioners are up to snuff and ready to go, and it's never a bad idea to clean things like ceiling and box fans.
-Read on for instructions on how to clean your box fans in a matter of minutes so they'll run like new!
+It's always a good idea to make sure your air conditioners are up to snuff and ready to go, and it's never a bad idea to clean your box fan.
+Read on for instructions on how to clean your box fan in a matter of minutes, so they'll run like new!

 A Somewhat Dirty Box FanClick thumbnail to view full-size

 Each year, thousands of box fans are thrown away because they don't push as much air as they used to, throw dust bunnies in their owners' faces when set to high speed, or have a burned out motor due to being clogged with dust and overheating as a result.
 Don't neglect your box fan!

 With just a little quick maintenance and tender loving care though, you can make your box fan last longer and not blow dust bunnies into the air every time you turn it on.

 Box fans themselves are very simple appliances: cord, motor, switch, fan blades, two plastic grills, and a metal/plastic frame that holds everything together.
 There isn't much that could go wrong so long as it's taken care of.
 Laziness and neglect is what happens when dust builds up to the point that it severely restricts air flow through the fan, coats the fan motor, and causes it to work harder than it has to, reaching the point where the motor overheats and burns itself out.
 Not only is this a fire hazard, but it's also a stupid waste of money.

 What Tools Will You Need?